 Risk management is critical for identifying and assessing risk and opportunity events throughout a project’s life cycle.
 In order to build resilient strategies, it is necessary to first understand and measure catastrophe risk to infrastructure systems.
 GCRS will endeavour to identify the most serious risks posed by natural disasters, analyse the possible consequences, and develop resilience plans to reduce risk in infrastructure sectors.
 Across geographies, it will conduct sector-specific as well as national risk and resilience assessments.

-Capacity building for context-specific knowledge and a stronger emphasis on its practical implementation, including pre-disaster preparedness and post-disaster restoration, are required to reduce natural hazard-induced damages to vital infrastructure and interruption of essential services.
+Strengthening Capabilities for context-specific knowledge and a stronger emphasis on its practical implementation, including pre-disaster preparedness and post-disaster restoration, are required to reduce natural hazard-induced damages to vital infrastructure and interruption of essential services.
 Because infrastructure development involves many stakeholders, it is vital to raise awareness and create capacity through training programmes that target each type of stakeholder at the global, national, and local levels.
 The goal of GCRS is to give solid, evidence-based advice on building capacity to make infrastructure catastrophe and climate resilient.

 Breakthrough inventions and the adoption of new technology may be our salvation as we face unprecedented difficulties from severe calamities.
 Applications of augmented reality, GIS, GPS, drones, unmanned aerial vehicles, advanced materials, computer assisted design, big data, Internet of things (IOT), machine learning, data mining, block chain, and other technologies are currently being developed.
 Despite the existence of multiple such ideas, their uptake in practise is limited.
 GCRS's goal is to provide a platform that collects and disseminates information on such improvements to the resilient infrastructure community throughout the world.
 GCRS also aspires to support new technology development and acceptance by collaborating with governments.
 It will build and use its network of innovation hubs, knowledge partners, and technology users over time to establish an ecosystem of resilience-building innovations.